 Includes frozen dessert cone

 The flagship model by Hurom is a pleasure to look at thanks to its clean lines and stylish finishes, but it also performs beautifully.
-With a speed of just 43 revolutions per minute (meant to mimic hand squeezing), this slow process ensures that your juice retains its nutrients and squeezes every drop from fruits and vegetables—you can tell by the dryness of the resulting pulp.
+With a speed of just 43 revolutions per minute (meant to mimic hand squeezing), this slow process ensures that your juice retains its nutrients and squeezes every drop from fruits and vegetables.
+You can tell by the dryness of the resulting pulp, and our tester's was barely damp, so she knew she was getting as much juice as possible.

-It’s also fairly versatile, allowing you to make traditional juices as well as various nut milks and tofu.
-This machine features two separate strainers that let you select the amount of pulp you prefer.
-Once you’re finished, cleaning up will take just a few minutes thanks to intuitive disassembly (that's just as easy to re-assemble).
+This juicer is also incredibly quiet during operation—great for early mornings when the rest of the household has yet to wake—and fairly versatile, allowing you to make traditional juices as well as various nut milks and tofu.
+The machine features two separate strainers that let you select the amount of pulp you prefer.

-“Personally, for home use, I like masticating juicers with vertical augers,” says Atlanta-based chef Calvin Rouse, III of EDC Kitchen.
-“They take up less space.”
-The Hurom’s footprint is fairly small, with a base that measures just nine inches wide and has a modern silhouette that looks great sitting on the counter when not in use.
+Hurom’s footprint is fairly small, with a base that measures just 9 inches wide and has a modern silhouette that looks great sitting on the counter when not in use.
 Though this model is on the pricier end, it delivers a quiet, efficient juicing experience, and the motor has a generous 10-year warranty.

 "There’s no doubt about it, this is a powerful machine.
 The pulp was barely damp, so I knew I was getting as much juice as possible." — Donna Currie, Product Tester